buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcConstraintResource/Types/IfcLogicalOperatorEnum.md

 Table 5 - LOGICALNOTOR(A,B,C)

-> HISTORY&nbsp; New enumeration in IFC2.0.
+> HISTORY  New enumeration in IFC2.0.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Extended to include LOGICALXOR, LOGICALNOTAND and LOGICALNOTOR.
+> IFC4 CHANGE  Extended to include LOGICALXOR, LOGICALNOTAND and LOGICALNOTOR.

 ## Items